 Keep it local

-It’s no secret that travelling by car or by plane is a huge contributor to carbon emissions as well as our individual carbon footprints.
+It’s no secret that traveling by car or by plane is a huge contributor to carbon emissions as well as our individual carbon footprints.
 By keeping things local for your wedding you can help to lower the impact on the environment.

 For example, think about the location of your wedding and where you or the majority of your guests might be based to reduce travel.